Search our Site

 Enhanced First Trimester Screening (eFTS) is the most commonly offered prenatal screening test.
 It screens for Down syndrome and trisomy 18.
 Results from eFTS are available early in pregnancy, allowing people time for decision making and access to additional services.

-A person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Multiple Marker Screening (MMS).
+A person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Multiple Marker Screening (MMS)/Second Trimester Screening (STS).

 An ultrasound is recommended for all pregnant individuals at about 18 20 weeks of pregnancy to look at the baby’s growth and anatomy, regardless of prenatal screening results.
 While most babies are born without anomalies, 1 in 25 babies in Canada will be born with a difference that may require medical intervention.
 It is important to remember that no test can detect every type of anomaly.